 Year 2 Agile system development methods System development project Human-computer interaction Organisational behaviour Master's thesis (one semester)

-The programme is offered in Uppsala.
-The teaching consists of lectures, lessons, and seminars.
-The courses are taught in English.
+The programme is offered in Uppsala and teaching consists of lectures, lessons, and seminars, which are all taught in English.
 More practically oriented teaching is laboratory lessons and supervision of assignments and essays.

 Examination of courses takes place in the form of written tests, seminars and assignments.
 Completed courses are graded pass or pass with distinction.